 The majority of Volvo models are very safe and dependable vehicles.
-These luxury cars are known for getting great gas mileage, having luxe interiors, and featuring an abundance of driver assistance technology.
+These luxury cars are known for getting excellent gas mileage, having luxurious interiors, and featuring an abundance of driver assistance technology.
 While they would never be the fastest cars on the track, some Volvo models are also quite speedy.
+However, no vehicle is perfect, and Volvo xc90 problems do occur.

 Compared to other luxury cars, Volvos have a relatively low number of reported problems.
-The model with the most issues, according to CarComplaints.com, is the XC90 SUV.
+The model with the most issues, according to CarComplaints, is the XC90 SUV.
 While reviews for the XC90 are generally positive, it does have a reputation for loud engine noise in the cabin.
-Here are some other annoying issues that XC90 drivers have experienced.
+Here are some other annoying issues the XC90 drivers have experienced.

 The Volvo XC90 has auto braking issues